turbot/guardrails-docs/docs/getting-started/getting-started-azure/create-calculated-exception/index.md

 # Create a Calculated Exception to a Guardrails Azure Policy

 In this guide you'll learn how to make dynamic policy exceptions based on resource tags.
 These [Calculated Policies](/guardrails/docs/reference/glossary#calculated-policy) enable you to implement business logic when designing your governance controls.

 Some typical examples of how to use calculated polices are:

 - Dynamic tagging of resources based on resource metadata.
 - Creating policy exceptions for different classes of resources.
-- Taking enforcement action for based on resource tags.
+- Taking enforcement action based on resource tags.

 This guide will walk you through a simple calculated policy based on resource tags.

 This is the seventh guide in the *Getting started with Azure* series.

 ## Prerequisites

 - Completion of the previous guides in this series.
 - Access to the Guardrails console with administrative privileges.
 - Access to the Azure portal with permissions to tag storage accounts